sftcd/tlspad/README.md

 - if either side wants to benefit from ESNI,
 - ... they both need to pad more/better than just ESNI

-Note: we do not yet have evidence that sites do/don't sound different enough for human ears to pick that up.
+Note: we do not yet have evidence that sites do/don't, in general, sound different enough for human ears to pick that up in some reliable way.
 Be fun to find out though!

 ## Tools here